 The Ending Explained

-Now that we’ve explained the story a bit, we can talk about the ending.
+Now that we’ve got Outlast 2 explained a bit, we can talk about the ending.
 Everything that happens to Blake is subject to your own interpretation, but this is mine.
 If you manage to survive the onslaught of insane cultists, navigate being crucified, and find Lynn, you still have a ways to go.

 You escape the edge of the mines, and she appears to have a baby as a storm rages outside of Temple Gate.
 Then Lynn says these final words: “There’s nothing there.”